brajeshwar/brajeshwar.github.io/_posts/2005/2005-03-29-powered-by-detroit-cfflash-conference.md

----
-layout: post
-title: Powered by Detroit CF/Flash Conference
+# Powered by Detroit CF/Flash Conference
----

 I had been preparing myself for another rejection of VISA, this time the US.
 Somewhere in early February this year, the Australian Consulate <a href="/2005/debarred-from-mxdu-2005/">rejected my VISA application</a> regarding my MXDU Speakership.
 It did not look so favorable this time too with the US Consulate.
 I applied late, went off to <a href="/2005/singapore-in-2005-march/">Singapore</a>.
 And I had the same old documents that I used during the Australian VISA request.